tandemdude/missile-defense/README.md

 ---
 # Running The Game
-To run the game, navigate to the root folder of the project through command line and run the command:
+To run the game, navigate to the project's folder.

-`python3 -m source`
+There should be a file named `start.py`.
+Run this file either by double clicking it, or by running it via command line with the command `python3 start.py`.

-If using windows, replace `python3` with `py` or just `python`
+If using windows replace `python3` with `py` or just `python`

 A game window should then appear